How family historians can encourage the elderly to talk about the past

 Stimuli for mild dementia sufferers

-This website can probably be used as described above to provide photographic stimuli for dementia patients.
-This occurred to me during a TV programme which reported that 'mini rooms' of furnishings from a few decades ago had been bought by the NHS for use with dementia sufferers.
-The idea was that as dementia sufferers' long term memories are better than their short-term ones, the 'rooms' would stimulate them in some way.
-So I thought, if a 'room', then why not pictures?
+A TV programme reported that 'mini rooms' of furnishings from a few decades ago had been bought by the NHS for use with dementia sufferers.
+The idea was that as dementia sufferers' long-term memories are better than their short-term ones, the 'rooms' would stimulate them in some way.
+So if a 'room', then why not pictures?
 This website is packed with pictures from a few decades ago.
 Furthermore it is available without charge anywhere where there is internet access.

-Using the website with elderly people as described here is tried and tested.
+Using the website with elderly people as described here is tried and tested for generating information on family history and for stimulating elderly relatives.
 Its use with dementia sufferers is, as yet, only a plausible idea.
 So if you do try using the website with someone with mild dementia, I would be grateful for your reactions.